fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.

 We match:
-- some object uni
++ some object uni
-- some object alice with some link to uni
+* some object alice with some link to uni
 - some object bob with some link to uni
+4. some object r with some link to uni
 .